pvaelli/Bioinformatics/BLAST_DatabasesAndSearch.md

 Note: these instructions are meant for MacOSX users, but conceptually it will be the same across platforms.
 On the Mac, these tools are run using the terminal.

 Before we begin, go to this [link to download BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) and follow the link for "Installers and source code..".
-Download the appropriate version for your computer.
+Download a .tar.gz file appropriate for your operating system to your Downloads folder.
 For my Mac, I downloaded ncbi-blast-2.6.0+-x64-macosx.tar.gz

 ***
 ###Getting started

 Open up the terminal program on your computer (command + space, search for terminal).

-First, unzip the BLAST+ file to create the BLAST+ directory.
+First, unzip the file.
 You can do this manually, or in the terminal window paste the following code (note: change the .tar.gz file name to match the version you downloaded):
 ```
 cd ~/Downloads
 tar -xzvf ncbi-blast-2.6.0+-x64-macosx.tar.gz
 ```
 The directory comes with an annoying name.
 Rename it something simple like "BLAST+".
-Do it manually or paste the following into the terminal:
+Do it manually or paste the following into the terminal (note: rename the "ncbi-blast-2.6.0+" to match the version you downloaded):
 ```
 mv ncbi-blast-2.6.0+ BLAST+
 ```